learn-co-curriculum/phrg-ruby-intro-to-object-relationships-with-belongs-to/README.md

 Now our relationship between songs and their artists is complete. **This is called the "belongs to" relationship**.
 A song can only have one artist (at least in our domain model), so we say that a song "belongs to" an artist.
 We enact this relationship by giving songs a setter and a getter method for their artist.
 There is nothing that requires that the artist attribute be filled with an instance of the `Artist` class.
 This is an internal contract that you must keep.
 As the developer you must make sure that you only put `Artist` instances in there!

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-ruby-intro-to-object-relationships-with-belongs-to/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-ruby-intro-to-object-relationships-with-belongs-to/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Ruby Intro To Object Relationships: "Belongs To"</p>